-MAINTENANCE
+Figure 40 - Non-Contact Circuit Tester

-Remove the upper or lower 3 access panel on the water heater and carefully fold back the insulation and plastic element/ thermostat cover.

-- Make sure the replacement Δ thermostat matches the original thermostat. - Mark the wires with tape so 5 you'll know how to put them back on. - Disconnect the wires from the 6 bad thermostat and remove the thermostat from the metal mounting clip.

-- Install the new thermostat in the metal mounting clip. - Make sure the new thermo-8 stat fits snuggly against the tank.
-You should NOT be able to slip a business card between the thermostat and the tank.
-If you can, bend the thermostat mounting clip until the thermostat fits tightly against the tank.

-Attach the wires following the wiring diagram on the water heater's label.
-Make sure all wire connections are tight.

-Replace the plastic element/ thermostat cover, insulation, and access panel.

-Replace the cover on the electrical junction box.
+- Remove the upper RE3 control assembly or lower access panel on the water heater and carefully fold back the insulation and plastic element/thermostat cover. - The replacement electronic thermostat should match the original electronic thermostat. - Mark the wires with tape so you'll know how to put them back on. - Disconnect the wires from the bad electronic thermostat and remove the electronic thermostat from the metal mounting clip. - 7 Install the new electronic thermostat in the metal mounting clip. - Make sure the new thermostat fits snugly against the tank.
+If needed, you can bend the thermostat mounting clip until the electronic thermostat fits tightly against the tank. - Attach the wires following the wiring diagram on the water heater's label.
+Make sure all wire connections are tight. - Replace the plastic element/ thermostat cover, insulation, and RE3 control assembly or lower access panel. - Replace the cover on the electrical junction box.